JulsSal99/Procedural-Dialog-Generation/README.md

 # if you don't want the same sound too close to another, just add this variable (in seconds)
 similar_distance = 5

+# if you want to specify how close a sound can be to a counjunction between two sounds.
+0 disable this variable
+near_conjunction = 2

 [fade] # apply fade in- and fade-out to each sample